JiaJiaJiang/node-socksInTheMiddle/README.md

 	}

 	//If yout want to do a custom respond or to block the request,
-	//just operate the resToClient object like a common http response and return false here. resToClient.end('blocked');//If resToClient.end was called here, the relay request will not be sent to the target server return;
+	//just operate the resToClient object like a common http response.
+	//If you want to handle this request asynchronously, return false here so the relay will not be created. resToClient.end('blocked');//If resToClient.end was called here, the relay request will not be created. return;

 	//If you want to edit request body, you can use a BufferModder, see below for example